ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/motors/beckhoff/Beckhoff-troubleshooting.md

 The solution is to set `.DLY` to 0.25 in the motor record (which causes a 250ms "settle time" after motions).

+## Instrument specific Beckhoff information

+### SANDALS - Jaws and Sample Changer

+SANDALS has a Beckhoff PLC which serves the Jaws permanently, and the Sample Changer when it is plugged in (over an ethercat network)

+Some of these axes are relatively-encoded, so need to be homed/calibrated before use after a power cycle.
+At the moment we use the `.ATHM` field to indicate this, so if the home icon is not shown on the Table of Motors the axes have not been calibrated and will error when a move is attempted.

+The Sample changer has some `pt100` sensors for temperature mounted on it, these are fed in through the beckhoff as extra fields.
+These are loaded by [this `.db`](https://github.com/ISISComputingGroup/EPICS-motorExtensions/blob/master/sandalsSampleChangerApp/Db/sandals_sample_changer_beckhoff_extras.substitutions)

+### INTER - Detector tank including Jaws 4

+This is currently the most complex implementation of using a Beckhoff PLC as it handles kinematics between physical axes and flight paths, traditionally "worked out" by the Reflectometry server.
+It has some custom routines which can be accessed from the PLC HMI or through the `INTER Beckhoff Diagnostics` device screen in IBEX.

+It also controls some Jaws on the front of the tank.

+### LARMOR - Detector Bench

+This is a single axis.
+It lets IBEX know about an air PLC signal as it requires an air bearing to move.
+This is fed in by [this `.db`](https://github.com/ISISComputingGroup/EPICS-motorExtensions/blob/master/larmorBeckhoffExtrasApp/Db/larmor_beckhoff_extras.substitutions) and the bump strip signal is flipped and sent to the bump strip PV which is shown in the banner to indicate that motion has tripped.

+### IMAT - Rotation and Height stage

+This is currently just two axes, with no real quirks on our side.

+### SURF - Cloche motion and jaws 1&2

+SURF's motion involves the tank, including the supermirror and frame-overlap mirror, as well as Jaws 1 and 2.
+This has had issues with encoder radiation in the past which has required a PLC power cycle, which in turn then requires a power restore.
+In order to get this properly working, [this ticket](https://github.com/ISISComputingGroup/IBEX/issues/8464) needs to be completed.